Muhumuza7325/OMD/README.md

     Go to your Desktop and find the desktop files ending with `_tutorial.desktop`.
 Right-click on each.
 Look for an option that allows you to trust or allow launching the application.
 This might be in a "Permissions" tab or a context menu option like "Allow Launching" or similar.
 Enable this for each.

 7.  **Start Learning:**
-    Double-click the shortcuts on your Desktop to begin your learning experience.
-Note that content of some subjects is still being developed.
-We wish you all the best.
+    Thank you for installing the Educational Pipeline.
+To begin your learning journey, simply double-click on any of the shortcuts.
+Please note that content for some subjects is still under development.
+We wish you all the best in your studies and look forward to your continued cooperation.

 ## Installation Instructions for Windows (10 & above) users